Ngilai Community Conservancy in Northern Kenya

 To create a Legacy Plan, community members articulated their vision for the future and the steps they needed to take to make this vision a reality.
 They also identified what they already have in place to help them realize their vision of a Thriving Future, and what they will need to help make that future come to life.

 Ngilai community members articulated the priorities below for themselves and their communities.
-Promoting gender equity was chosen as a fundamental underpinning to all of these goals.
+Promoting gender participation was chosen as a fundamental underpinning to all of these goals.

 Ngilai Community Thriving Future Goals and Priorities